adiunni1/Projects/README.md

 ## What This Is

-This project lifts an existing 11-year welfare check call analysis into a full cloud-native ML pipeline on AWS, culminating in a live REST API that predicts whether a 911 welfare check call will result in direct assistance based on the responding agency, year, and call priority.
+This project was my first experiment with AWS pipelines, and lifts an existing 11-year welfare check call analysis into a full cloud-native ML pipeline culminating in a live REST API that predicts whether a 911 welfare check call will result in direct assistance based on the esponding agency, year, and call priority.

-The underlying analysis — comparing outcomes between the Eugene Police Department (EPD) and CAHOOTS, Eugene's community-based crisis response program — originally informed a $2.2M civic budget decision.
+The underlying analysis is comparing outcomes between the Eugene Police Department (EPD) and CAHOOTS, Eugene's community-based crisis response program, which was originally informed a $2.2M civic budget decision.
 This project re-implements that analysis as a production-ready cloud data pipeline.